 The officer's lip curled and a sound suspiciously close to a growl trickled past his lips.
 I rather like busbies, Denny defended himself as the officer motioned him forward.
 Don't see what he's got against them, aye, look-ye here, the infamous number ten!

-True to his eyes, the number on the ebony door was just as white and impressive as it was boasted.
-The house was long, Denny noticed, and rather antiquated.
-He looked at the outside as a practiced observer, taking in the notches and out-and-out holes in the sides of the building.
+True to his eyes, the number on the ebony door was just as iconic and fancy-fancy as it looked on the telly.
+Downing itself was a long house, and rather antiquated.
+Denny looked at the outside as a practiced observer, taking in the notches and out-and-out holes in the sides of the building.
 The repairs that hadn't been done after shrapnel from the bombs had made their marks were most likely for the sake of firming the visible history of the house.
 Understanding the kitschy motif but not liking it, Denny reluctantly followed the officer through the door and into the impressive hallway.

 Good, Den, Henry praised him.
-Just keep your head down and that pistol in your pocket.
+Just keep your head down and make sure that gun stays in your pocket.

 You're denying me my necessities again, lad.
-In your company, I'll be flaccid forever.
+If you had your way I'd be flaccid forever.

-Grinding to a sudden stop, the officer paused in front of a lone, open entry.
+Coming to a sudden stop, the officer paused in front of a lone, open entry.
 They were immediately greeted by a professional looking woman.
-The officer gave the woman a half-bow before going back the way he came with one last bellicose glare at Denny.
-The woman glanced at him carefully over her slim silver spectacles, a clipboard in one hand and a pen in the other.
-A badge on her left breast sported her identity; the picture seemed purposely unflattering.
-Her pale complexion and soft, curly brown hair made Denny smirk lewdly, but before he could plod her with winning blandishments, Henry gave him what could only be described as a mental ear pull.
+The officer gave the woman a half-bow before going back the way he came with one last side-eye at Denny.
+The woman looked at him over her slim silver spectacles, a clipboard in one hand and a pen in the other.
+There was a badge on her leftbreast; the little picture above her name seemed purposely unflattering.
+Her pale complexion and soft, curly brown hair made Denny smirk lewdly, but before he could offer her his winning charms, Henry gave him what could only be described as a 'mental' twist of his ear.
 Fortunately, the woman started speaking just as Denny hissed in pain.

 "Welcome to Number 10.
 I'm Kathleen Brandy, Public Relations Assistant to the Prime Minister of the United Kingdom of Great Britain and Northern Ireland and Head of Her Majesty's Government.
 If you will follow me, I'll escort you to the Minister's receiving room—"